rjojjr/torch-tuner/README.md

 This tuner will fine-tune, merge and push your new model to Huggingface depending on the arguments you run it with.

+### Tuning Data

+The tuner will load data from a text(`.txt`) file.
+It expects each sample to consume exactly one line.

 ### Install Dependencies

 You should probably use a virtual environment